Business Administration Major, B.S.B.A.

 Students who successfully complete the second-semester course (BUSI 692H) will submit to an oral examination on the thesis.
 Upon successful completion of the program, the student receives the bachelor of science degree with honors or highest honors, as determined by the student’s committee.

-Kenan–Flagler’s Student Teams Achieving Results (STAR) programs field teams of top M.B.A.s and undergraduate business students to build comprehensive and actionable strategies for eligible corporations and not-for-profits.
+Kenan–Flagler’s Student Teams Achieving Results (STAR) program fields teams of top M.B.A.s and undergraduate business students to build comprehensive and actionable strategies for eligible corporations and not-for-profits.
 STAR teams begin the project by developing a scope of work with the client and signing a confidentiality agreement.
 Over the life of the project, teams typically analyze the market, assess the competitive situation, develop a strategy, and define an action plan that covers financials, risk assessment, and implementation.
 STAR teams are guided throughout the course by a course professor, a team-specific faculty advisor, and client executives.
-Opportunities in STAR–Domestic Business Projects exist.
+Opportunities in STAR–Domestic and Global Business Projects exist.

 Undergraduate Business Symposium